hyperledger-cacti/cacti/rfcs/protocols/asset-exchange/corda-htlc-alternatives.md

 ## Approach Using Validating Notary

 Below we describe the approach for the implementation of asset exchange between Alice & Bob using HTLC that requires a validating notary.
-- Lock transaction: Consumes an input *Asset State* and produces *HTLC State* as the output.
+- **Lock transaction**: Consumes an input *Asset State* and produces *HTLC State* as the output.
 Since the claim/unlock later happens in the same ledger, a reference to the consumed *Asset State* is maintained as a Corda *StaticPointer* instead of copying the entire *Asset State* object.
   - requires consent (signature) from both parties (Alice & Bob) for locking to complete
 <img src="../../resources/images/asset-exchange-corda-lock.png" width=80%>
-- Cliam transaction: Consumes an input *HTLC State* and produces *Asset State* as the output.
+- **Claim transaction**: Consumes an input *HTLC State* and produces *Asset State* as the output.
 Checks the validity of the hash-preimage and timout as part of a Corda contract _command_.
 The Corda _flow_ that implements this transaction triggers a _subFlow_ to create asset object as per _StateAndRef_ with owner set to the party claiming (Bob).
-  - The _subFlow_ will be part of the client corDapp, but not part of the interoperation corDapp of the Corda network.
+  - The _subFlow_ will be part of the client CorDapp, but not part of the [interoperation CorDapp](../../models/infrastructure/interoperation-modules.md) of the Corda network.
 <img src="../../resources/images/asset-exchange-corda-claim-unlock.png" width=100%>
-- Unlock transaction: Carried out by Alice after expiry of the timeout.
+- **Unlock transaction**: Carried out by Alice after expiry of the timeout.
 It is similar to Claim transaction except that the _owner_ of the _Asset State_ is set to a party who performed locking (Alice).

 Claim/Unlock transactions are signed by the party that submits the transaction along with a validating notary service.
 -  Validation by notary compromises the privacy of the transaction data